akave-ai/akave-docs/content/akave-sdk-cli/blockchain-integrated.md

 ### File Commands

 {{< callout type="info" >}}
- Make sure the minimum file size is 127 bytes!
-Keep max size to test at 100MB.
+ The maximum file size for upload is 5GB.
+For larger files please use Multipart Uploads with the [Akave O3 API](/akave-o3/multipart-uploads/best-practices-for-large-files/)
 {{< /callout >}}

 - **List Files:** Lists all files in a specified bucket.